Stackclash/obsidian-ttrpg-audio-controller/docs/pages/settings.md

 The Playlist Settings allow you to create and customize playlists for your audio files.
 Follow these steps to add a new playlist:

-1. In the TTRPG Audio Controller Plugin settings tab, locate the section titled "Playlists".
+1. In the TTRPG Audio Manager Plugin settings tab, locate the section titled "Playlists".
 2. Click the "Add new playlist" button.
 3. In the text input that appears, enter a name for the playlist.